What is the power query?

 - Properties – This is where you can name your query.
 When you close and load the query to an Excel table, power query will create a table with the same name as its source query if the table name isn’t already taken.
 The query name is also how the M code will reference this query if we need to query it in another query.

 - Applied Steps – This area is a chronological list of all the transformation steps that have been applied to the data.
 You can move through the steps here and view the changes in the data preview area.
 You can also delete, modify, or reorder any steps in the query here.

 The Query List

 - Enable load – This will load the query into the model.
-If a query is being referenced then we can uncheck enable load as the purpose for the original query was to fetch data and not to load during evaluation.
-I will write a blog about this in the future and explain how this consumes memory
+If a query is being referenced, we can uncheck enable load as the original query’s purpose was to fetch data and not load during evaluation.
+I will write a blog about this in the future and explain how this consumes memory.

 - Copy and Paste – Copy and paste a query to make another copy of it.